For a full job description, including all essential functions and requirements, click here!

 - Assist in managing the waitlist for individuals waiting to be admitted into residential treatment, and maintain frequent contact with those before they begin their treatment

 - Work cooperatively as a team member to suggest appropriate changes in treatment plans to ensure that immediate and appropriate interventions are provided

 WHAT WE HAVE FOR YOU

-- Flexible scheduling options and generous paid leave policies including Mental Wellness hours, accrued vacation and sick time, and 9 annual holidays (plus a day off for your birthday every year!)
+- Flexible scheduling and generous time off policies (including accrued vacation and sick time, personal days, 9 annual holidays, and a paid day off for your birthday every year!)

-CenterPointe is a proud EEO Employer; candidates of diverse backgrounds, ages, lifestyles, etc. are encouraged to apply!
+CenterPointe is a proud EEO Employer; candidates from diverse backgrounds, cultures, lifestyles, ages, etc. are encouraged to apply!